READ THE USER MANUAL

 TAKE PRECAUTIONS DURING TRANSPORT

-When moving the machine, take precaution.
+When moving the machine, take precautions.
 They are designed to be mobile, but they can still fall over and damage the components.
 When moving it, scan the path ahead for anything that can get caught under the wheels, causing it to tip.
 Walk at a steady pace and don’t let the ultrasound machine vibrate or shake.
 Overly bumpy floors or paths will jar the electronics within or make the transducer fall to the floor, damaging it.
 Be sure to hold the electrical cord securely in transport to assure it is not accidentally pinched or damaged.

 GET A REGULAR MAINTENANCE PLAN